Garbage Truck Accident Lawyers in Augusta

 Garbage trucks sit high off the ground and are much heavier than passenger cars.
 During a collision, the occupants of the smaller vehicle often suffer the most.
 They can become trapped in their car if the truck falls on top of them or encounter debris thrown from the truck during the crash.

 You shouldn’t be forced to pay for your medical treatment when someone else’s negligence led to your injuries.
 Let Chris Hudson Law Group help you with your case and pursue the compensation you deserve.
-Call us at 706-863-6600 now for a free consultation with one of our experienced and dedicated Augusta garbage truck accident attorneys.
+Call us at (706) 863-6600 or fill in our contact form to schedule a free consultation with one of our experienced and dedicated garbage truck accident lawyers.

 Common Causes of Garbage Truck Accidents

-Multiple factors could come into play that result in an accident with a garbage truck.
+Multiple factors could cause an accident with a garbage truck.
 Two main issues are limited visibility and a high center of gravity.

 Since garbage trucks have a large container on the back to carry waste, the driver’s view is blocked.
 If you’re traveling alongside the vehicle, the driver might not see you in their blind spot.
 Blind spots on commercial trucks are significantly larger than blind spots on small cars.
 They can extend up to thirty feet behind the vehicle and up to two lanes on the right side.
 There is also a blind spot on the left side and in front.